- Will you run my Workers Compensation claim on a No Win No Fee basis?

 - 6 months of receiving the Notice of Assessment from the insurer.

-Your employer’s insurance company pays your compensation if your claim is successful, regardless of whether you have a statutory claim or common law claim.
+Your employer’s insurance company (usually Workcover Queensland – but not always) pays your compensation if your claim is successful, regardless of whether you have a statutory claim or common law claim.

 This depends upon your individual circumstances.
 At ROCHE Legal we seek the maximum amount of compensation available for your situation.